GraphMETRO: Mitigating Complex Graph Distribution Shifts via Mixture of Aligned Experts: Related Works

-\xhdr{Graph domain adaptation} While different from the problem studied in this work, it is worth mentioning that graph domain adaptation \citep{ZhangSDYJ19, WuP0CZ20} commonly relies on limited labeled samples from target datasets for improved transferability.
-For instance, to generate domain adaptive network embedding, DANE \citep{ZhangSDYJ19} uses shared weight graph convolutional networks and adversarial learning regularization, while UDA-GCN \citep{WuP0CZ20} employs attention mechanisms to merge global and local consistencies.

-Among all, our method introduces a new class, which is built on top of an equivalent mixture for graph generalization to capture multiple and nuanced distribution shifts.
-While previous methods mostly focus on either node- or graph-level task, \ours can be applied to both tasks.
+\xhdr{Instance heterogeneity for graph OOD} Recent methods~\cite{three, oodgat, six, eight, two, nine} have explicitly considered instance heterogeneity for improving OOD generalization in GNNs.
+For example, OOD-GNN~\cite{two} mitigates instance-wise heterogeneity by eliminating spurious correlations between irrelevant and relevant graph representations through nonlinear decorrelation and sample reweighting. \citet{nine} focus on explicitly model domain correlations and spurious features and adapt to each test instance's unique distribution shifts.
+While these methods explicitly consider instance heterogeneity in graph OOD problems, they often focus on specific types of distribution shifts or rely on the assumption that target data adhere to certain designated shift types.

+In contrast, our method introduces a novel paradigm that decomposes any unknown shift into multiple shift components and learns predictors that can adapt to the graph heterogeneity observed in the target data.
+By leveraging a mixture-of-experts architecture, our approach can handle complex distribution shifts without assuming specific shift types or relying solely on group patterns.

-\versionIV{\xhdr{Mixture-of-expert models} The applications on mixture-of-expert models~\citep{moe, ShazeerMMDLHD17} has largely focused on their efficiency and scalability~\citep{FedusZS22,moe_review, RiquelmePMNJPKH21, DuHDTLXKZYFZFBZ22}, with a highlight on the image and language domains.
-For image domain generalization, \cite{LiSYWRCZ023} focuses on neural architecture design and integrates expert models with vision transformers to capture correlations on the training dataset that may benefit generalization, where an expert is responsible for a group of similar visual attributes.
-For the graph domain, differently motivated as our work, \cite{abs-2304-02806} consider the experts as information aggregation models with varying hop sizes to capture different range of message passing, which aims to improve model expressiveness on large-scale data. \ours is the first to design a mixture-of-expert model specifically tailored to address graph distribution shifts, coupled with a novel objective for producing invariant representations. }
+\xhdr{Mixture-of-expert models} The applications of mixture-of-expert models (MoE)~\citep{moe, ShazeerMMDLHD17} have largely focused on their efficiency and scalability~\citep{FedusZS22, moe_review, RiquelmePMNJPKH21, DuHDTLXKZYFZFBZ22}, particularly in image and language domains.
+For image domain generalization, \citet{LiSYWRCZ023} focus on neural architecture design and integrate expert models with vision transformers to capture correlations in the training dataset that may benefit generalization, where an expert is responsible for a group of similar visual attributes. \citet{PuigcerverJRAB22} observed improved robustness by adopting MoE models in the image domain.
+In the graph domain, differently motivated from our work, \citet{abs-2304-02806} consider experts as information aggregation models with varying hop sizes to capture different ranges of message passing, aiming to improve model expressiveness on large-scale data.

+\ours is the first to design a mixture-of-expert model specifically tailored to address complex distribution shifts in graphs, coupled with a novel objective for producing invariant representations.
+While previous methods mostly focus on either node- or graph-level tasks, \ours is a more general solution applicable to both.